SyedHuzaifa007/Pandas-Demonstration/README.md

 # Pandas-Demonstration
-This repository is made for practicing pandas library.
+This repository contains practice codes for Pandas (Data Science) library of Python.